projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

       --mmiodev_pt 0xFED40000,0x00005000

-   to pass through a MMIO device to a User VM.
-The MMIO device has a MMIO region.
+   to pass through an MMIO device to a User VM.
+The MMIO device has an MMIO region.
 The base address of this region is 0xFED40000 and the size of the region is 0x00005000.